A half-century of global collaboration in science and the 'Shrinking World': Summary and discussion: Across borders, disciplines and generations

-\textit{\q{Science has no borders, but scientists have their homelands}}, said Louis Pasteur.
-How many scientists and engineers over the decades and generations have had their minds blown by these words, only confronted with the gap between their ideals and reality?
-We know by definition that science has no borders.
-At the same time, however, we must accept that \emph{accessible} science has borders in reality.
-Now that the power and use of S\&T determine the course of the world, all stakeholders must revisit what the borders and the homeland mean and redefine them in the contemporary context of responsible R\&D. How can we embody the value of S\&T literally without borders?
+\textit{\q{Science has no borders, but scientists have their homelands}}, said Louis Pasteur (\citeauthor{Dubos50}, \citeyear{Dubos50}, pp.~84--85; \citeauthor{Vallery-Radot15}, \citeyear{Vallery-Radot15}, p.~399).
+How many scientists and engineers over the decades and generations have had their minds blown by these words, only to be confronted with the gap between their ideals and reality?
+We know that, by definition, science has no borders.
+At the same time, we must accept that \emph{accessible} science has borders in reality.
+Now that the power and use of S\&T determine the course of the world, all stakeholders must revisit what the borders and homelands mean and redefine them in the contemporary context of responsible R\&D. How can we embody the value of S\&T literally without borders?
 To this end, how can we create a policy environment that maximises the social value of borderless academia, and how can we pass that on to the next generation?
 The challenge to answer these questions confronts all policymakers and stakeholders of S\&T today.
 Amid this unprecedentedly complex and unpredictable international situation, we hope this paper sheds light on some essential nature of global R\&D cooperation for those seeking to open up new horizons at the interface of S\&T and society.

-\paragraph{\textbf{Acknowledgement.}} The views and conclusions contained herein are those of the author and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of any of the organisations to which the author is affiliated.
+\paragraph{\textbf{Acknowledgements.}} The author would like to thank the two anonymous reviewers of \textit{Quantitative Science Studies} for their valuable comments.
+The views and conclusions contained herein are those of the author and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of any of the organisations to which the author is affiliated.